Round Dollar (RD) Price Down 0% Over Last Week

 Round Dollar Token Profile

-Round Dollar’s launch date was July 19th, 2021.
+Round Dollar launched on July 19th, 2021.
 Round Dollar’s total supply is 15,994 tokens.
+Round Dollar’s official Twitter account is @onecashwallet and its Facebook page is accessible here.
 Round Dollar’s official website is onecash.asia.
-Round Dollar’s official Twitter account is @onecashwallet and its Facebook page is accessible here.

 It is usually not currently possible to purchase alternative cryptocurrencies such as Round Dollar directly using U.S. dollars.
-Investors seeking to trade Round Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Round Dollar using one of the exchanges listed above.
+Investors seeking to trade Round Dollar should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Round Dollar using one of the aforementioned exchanges.

 Receive News & Updates for Round Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Round Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.